With a name like LoRusso (Michael Anthony Joseph, no less) & being from NY, I know my Italian food.

 “Oh, they have this open kitchen where you can see all the chefs prepare the food!”

-When it comes to food, you can keep most of that stuff a secret…I’m mostly interested in results.
+When it comes to food, you can keep most of that stuff a secret…I’m keenly interested in results.

 Same as in business.